top of page

 It’s also not just a matter of having a Will, but the right sort of Will to deal with your specific set of needs and circumstances.
 For this, you need a specialist Will lawyer like Willcraft.

-What happens when someone dies without a Will in Perth?
 When someone dies without a valid Will, it’s called ‘intestacy’ or they are said to have died ‘intestate’.
 Once the deceased’s debts have been settled, the Administration Act 1903 (WA) states how their estate must be divided.
 This, unfortunately, may not reflect the person’s wishes.
 Many families are caught out each year because they assume that the spouse receives the bulk of the deceased’s estate, whether or not they had a Will.
 Unfortunately, that’s not always the case.

 INTESTATE ESTATE DIVISION